Maroon Lake to Crater Lake (Maroon Bells)

 “The Mountain”

-In summer 2018 I signed up for a guided mountaineering seminar on Mt Rainier, in the gorgeous Cascade Range in Washington.
-My first trip to Washington, four years earlier, was to visit a friend getting her Ph.D. from U Washington in nearby Seattle.
+In summer 2018 I signed up for a guided mountaineering seminar on Mount Rainier, in the gorgeous Cascade Range.
+Four years earlier I visited a friend getting her Ph.D. from UW in nearby Seattle.
+It was my first time in the gorgeous Pacific Northwest.
 While roaming around town, I caught my first glance of Rainier, towering over the landscape.
 It was unlike any mountain I had seen before, clearly taller and more isolated than anything in the Rockies, let alone the Northeast.
 I asked my friend if we could hike it.
 She looked at me like I had three heads and said “What?!
 No!
 You need to like, train for that.
 And acclimate.
 It’s like a real mountain.”
-I decided then and there that the next time I was in Washington, I was climbing Mt Rainier.
+I decided then and there that the next time I was in Washington, I was climbing Mount Rainier.